After Implant Placement

 How Long Will The Implants Last?

 Properly selected and placed dental implants should last a lifetime.
-Should a dental implant placed by Dr. Shroyer fail for any reason, he provides a 100% replacement guarantee at no cost to you.
-This is an extraordinary warranty reflecting his 25+years of implant placement experience and his confidence in the implant product that he provides.
-Dr. Shroyer exclusively places Straumann dental implants which are manufactured in Switzerland.
+Should a dental implant placed by Drs.
+Shroyer or Moore fail for any reason, they provide a 100% replacement guarantee at no cost to you.
+This is an extraordinary warranty is reflected by years of implant placement experience and confidence in the implant product that is provided.
+Drs.
+Shroyer and Moore exclusively place Straumann dental implants which are manufactured in Switzerland.

 When Are The Replacement Teeth Attached To The Implant?